Assylzhan-a/outboxie/README.md

 ## For Reviewers: Quick Start

+## Prerequisites

+- Go 1.21 or later
+- Docker and Docker Compose
+- Make

 To test the distributed example from scratch, follow these simple steps:

 1. **Clone the repository**: